hot-n-code/hot-n-code.github.io/index.md

 ### My Vehicles

-Users can view the vehicles that they own as well as a short summary of their vehicle.
+Users can view the vehicles that they own as well as a short summary of each of their vehicles.
 <img class="ui medium floated rounded image" src="/images/MyVehicles.png" length="800" width="1000">

 Users may also add their vehicles to their account to be factored into their travel data by searching through the various makes for their vehicle.
 Search for the